dgirotti/dgirotti/README.md

 - Develop and execute test plans and test cases to ensure the quality of software application across various platforms.

-- Colaborate closely with the software developers, product manager and other stakeholers to undestand project requirements and provide input on functional specifications.
+- Collaborate closely with the software developers, product manager and other stakeholders to understand project requirements and provide input on functional specifications.

 - Perform manual testing to identify errors, failures, and inconsistencies in the software.